Kirill-Lekhov/ya-business-api/README.md

 ```

 ### ⚠️WARNING⚠️
-The `PermanentId` belong to certain companies and cannot be used to respond to reviews from another company.
+1. The `PermanentId` belong to certain companies and cannot be used to respond to reviews from another company.
+2. The `CSRFToken` can be fetched automatically if it is not explicitly specified when calling the build method.

 ## Reviews
 ### Reviews fetching